-Brooch on Black
+Brooch on black

 The pin hangs about twenty feet in front of the white cycloramic studio wall.
 Notice the specular highlight on the center sapphire.
 It’s from the diffusion panel on the right side that lights the wire.
 Once the background is lit, that highlight will disappear.

-Backlight with a Grid
+Backlight with a grid

 The right sized circle of light on the background makes all the difference.
 Oh.
 It also wipes out the specular highlight.
 Sneaky!

 It took a couple of tries to get the color of the background right.
 Red was awful.
 It swore with the colors of the gems.
 The Rosco #44 Middle Rose started out too bright.
 Reducing the power on the backlight made it the perfect color.
-That photo is coming up.

-A 48-inch square Chimera Panel Frame with black material.
-A forty-eight inch square Chimera Panel Frame with the standard diffusion material provides the shine on the silver and gold wire.
+A 48-inch square Chimera Panel Frame with the standard diffusion material provides the shine on the silver and gold wire.
 The pillow on the floor is there to give the brooch a soft landing should something go horribly wrong.
-The background is lit with a Dynalite SH2000 studio head + reflector + grid.
+The background is lit with a Dynalite SH2000 studio head, reflector and grid.
 The bright, tiny brooch is in the red circle.
-It takes a lot of big lights to photograph a diminutive less than three inch pin.
+It takes a lot of big lights to photograph a diminutive less than 3-inch pin.

 Last and certainly not least is the final photograph destined to be a 40-by-60 inch print.
 I made the capture with Sigma’s 46-megapixel SD1 Merrill with a Sigma 105mm f/2.8 macro.
 I rotated the pin in Photoshop to the way it would be worn.
 The only retouching was to remove the piano wire hanger.